Christy Hemme

-Christina Lee Hemme (/ˈhɛmi/ HEM-i; born October 28, 1980) is an American former professional wrestler, singer and model.
-She is best known for her time in Total Nonstop Action Wrestling (now known as Impact Wrestling) as a ring announcer and one of the original Knockouts, and as a former wrestler in the WWE.
-She was also the winner of the 2004 WWE Diva Search, receiving $250,000 and a one-year contract with the company.
+Christina Lee Hemme (/ˈhɛmi/ HEM-i; born October 28, 1980) is an American wrestling executive and retired professional wrestler, ring announcer, backstage interviewer, singer and model.
+She is best known for her time in Total Nonstop Action Wrestling (TNA) where she performed as a wrestler and ring announcer.
+She also worked as a front office executive at the company.
+She is also a former wrestler in WWE, where she won the 2004 Diva Search.

 Early life

 Hemme was born in Poway, California, but she grew up in Temecula, California.
 She enjoyed racing street bikes and dirt bikes.
 She was a "self-described" tomboy.
 She grew up watching wrestling and favored The Undertaker.

 She was a cheerleader for two years at Temecula Valley High School.
 She graduated in 1998 at age seventeen.
 Hemme attended Mt.
 San Jacinto College, where she majored in dance.

 Modeling career

 After graduating, she relocated to Los Angeles, California to pursue a career in modeling.
 Hemme initially joined a burlesque dance team known as "The Purrfect Angelz".
 She performed at Easyrider tours and Harley motorcycle rallies.
 She went on to appear in magazines such as Maxim, Playboy, Rolling Stone, and Stuff.
 In addition, she appeared in the music video of the Trace Adkins songs "Chrome", and "Honky Tonk Badonkadonk" and in videos for bands Blink-182 and Sonic.
 She also had parts in commercials for AT&T Corporation and TrimSpa, and she was a spokesmodel for Hawaiian Tropic.
 Other early jobs included a waitressing job at Hooters.

 In past years, her image has also been found on Bench Warmer trading cards as Christy "Sunni" Hemme.
 As Sunni, she was Bullz-eye.com's featured model in September 2002.
 Her modeling career led to her joining the cast of Comedy Central's The Man Show as a member of the "Juggy Dance Squad" in 2003.
 Hemme remained with the series for a year, during which she appeared on The Commies, a Comedy Central produced award show, on December 7, 2003.

 Hemme took part in the 2004 Lingerie Bowl.
 She appeared on the cover of the April 2005 issue of Playboy magazine.
 Before appearing nude in the magazine, Hemme got the permission of her father, who had previously requested that she never pose nude.
 She also competed as a quarterback for the Chicago Bliss Lingerie Football League team in the 2006 Lingerie Bowl.